Valenictus

 Valenictus is an extinct genus of Odobenidae from the Pliocene of California.

+Discovery and naming

+Valenictus sheperdi was discovered in 2024 from the Purisima Formation in Santa Cruz, California.
+The fossil was discovered by thirteen-year old, amateur paleontologist Forrest Sheperd, from whom the specific name is derived.

 Description

 Valenictus is related to the modern-day walrus, but lacked all teeth both in the lower and upper jaw except for the two tusks.